mlochbaum/BQN/implementation/perf.md

 CBQN is in fact written in C, and, uh, BQN and Singeli that compiles to C. But it's not the kind of C you'd generally write unless the performance stakes are very high.
 Here are the major factors that make it fast:
 - Dynamically-chosen number and character types, and packed bit-booleans
 - Multiple algorithms with selection by inspecting arguments
-- Code using SIMD and other instruction sets
-Each of these can have a huge impact, and takes more thinking, writing, and debugging (if you think auto-vectorization can save you from writing SIMD code, you're sadly mistaken.
+- Code using SIMD and other special instruction sets Each of these can have a huge impact, and demands more thinking, writing, and debugging (if you think auto-vectorization can save you from writing SIMD code, you're sadly mistaken.
 I am exactly the one to know).
 The reason CBQN can take on this level of optimization is that it's actually a pretty small program.
 An average primitive *could* be implemented in 20 or so lines of C. By convincing the BQN programmer to concentrate their code into a fairly small number of primitives, we can expend a lot of effort writing hundreds of lines, and speed up BQN programs.

 You expected more discussion?
 Well, now I'm kinda tired… just kidding, there's a [whole page on this](versusc.md).